matehun00/natives/SHAPETEST/GetShapeTestResult.md

 * **entityHit**: Any dynamic entity hit by the shape test.

 ## Return value
-`0` if the handle is invalid, `1` if the shape test is still pending, or `2` if the shape test has completed, and the handle should be invalidated.
+state: `0` if the handle is invalid, `1` if the shape test is still pending, or `2` if the shape test has completed, and the handle should be invalidated.

+hit: Whether or not the shape test hit any collisions.

+endCoords: The resulting coordinates where the shape test hit a collision.

+surfaceNormal: The surface normal of the hit position.

+entityHit: Any dynamic entity hit by the shape test.